 It is necessary to assess the risk of chronic kidney disease at baseline.
-Factors that may indicate an individual is at higher risk of CKD include being aged 40 years old or more being on concomitant medication associated with renal impairment, or the presence of comorbidities such as hypertension, and diabetes [11,12].
+Factors that may indicate an individual is at higher risk of CKD include being aged 40 years old or more, being on concomitant medication associated with renal impairment, or the presence of comorbidities such as hypertension and diabetes [11,12].
 Prior to initiating PrEP, clinicians should discuss the possibility of kidney disease with individuals who have pre-existing risk factors.
 A thorough medication history should be obtained to ascertain any concomitant nephrotoxic drugs or drugs that have interactions with TDF-FTC.

-Serum creatinine and eGFR should therefore be performed at baseline.
-PrEP may be started pending results of serum creatinine and eGFR, but results should be reviewed at the soonest possible time.
+Serum creatinine, eGFR and urinalysis should therefore be performed at baseline.
+PrEP may be started immediately, but results should be reviewed as soon as possible.

-A number of studies have demonstrated that CKD-EPI equation is more accurate than the Cockcroft-Gault formula or the MDRD estimate, especially at higher GFR >60 mL/min/1.73 m2 [11].
+A number of studies have demonstrated that the CKD-EPI equation is more accurate than the Cockcroft-Gault formula or the MDRD estimate, especially at higher GFR >60 mL/min/1.73 m [11].
 The most effective way to calculate eGFR is therefore using the CKD-EPI equation.

-The CKD-EPI equation (www.kidney.org/professionals/kdoqi/gfr_calculator)
+The CKD-EPI equation (www.kidney.org/professionals/kdoqi/gfr\calculator)